Toyota Sequoia vs. Highlander: Which One’s Best for Me?

 FWD is the standard drivetrain option.
 However, if you want the AWD, it’s an available upgrade for all trim levels.
-If you plan to use the Highlander’s 5,000lb towing capacity, then the AWD is worth the upgrade.
+If you plan to use the Highlander’s 5,000-pound towing capacity, the AWD is worth the upgrade.

 Toyota is one of the leaders in hybrid engine technology.
 Their Highlander Hybrids are no exception, and if fuel economy is a factor in your purchase decision, they are worth checking out.
 You still have the option of FWD and AWD in addition to a still impressive 243-horsepower between the 2.5-liter engine and dual electric motors.

 Toyota went all-out with the Highlander’s interior design; it’s even comparable to similar SUVs in the luxury Lexus brand.
-Many comfort options are available, such as heated second-row seats or leather seats.
+Many comfort options, such as heated second-row or leather seats, are available.

-It’s worth mentioning that one place the Highlander falls short is in cargo space, though.
-If you opt for the captain’s chairs, you gain a little bit, but overall for its size, the Highlander doesn’t boast any extra space.
-The cargo area behind the third row will only fit four carry-on-sized suitcases when loaded up.
+It’s worth mentioning that one place the Highlander falls short is in cargo space, however.
+If you add the captain’s chairs, you gain a little bit, but overall, the Highlander doesn’t boast any extra space for its size.
+The cargo area behind the third row will only fit four carry-on-sized suitcases when loaded.

 Technology and Safety

-For your infotainment system, most Highlander models come with an 8-inch screen.
-If you want the available 12.3-inch touchscreen display, you’ll have to upgrade to either of the two top trim options.
+For the infotainment system, most Highlander models come with an 8-inch screen.
+If you want the 12.3-inch touchscreen display, you’ll have to upgrade to either of the two top trim options.

 Another decent upgrade available is the 11-speaker JBL sound system.
-If you’re not looking for the best sound system, the standard one is still good.
+The standard one is still good if you’re not looking for the best sound system.
 Whichever you decide to go with, you’ll have the standard options of Android Auto, Alexa integration, Apple Carplay, and XM radio.